macaw-cad/react-thingy/README.md

 All parts of the sample application can be reached through the web UI.

 Note that the AMP stories page does not work when running under http://localhost:3000 because AMP pages need to be rendered server-side.

+## Hosting the application

+The complete application will be hosted in one or more Docker containers so we have a unit of deployment to go through dev, test, acceptation and production.

+The application currently consists of the following parts:

+- Web.App - The ASP.NET Core based web application running on Kestrel
+- HypernovaComponentServer - The NodeJS + Hypernova based component server for server-side React rendering
+- JsonServer - A NodeJS based mock server for serving mock data

+In front of the web application NGINX is used as a reverse proxy.
+NGINX handles caching and forwards requests to the Kestrel web server.

+When working with a reverse proxy server in front of the ASP.NET Core web application we need to use forwarding headers as described in [Configure ASP.NET Core to work with proxy servers and load balancers](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-2.2).

 ## TODO